adrian-1990/bjj-homepage/README.md

 ![contact-form](https://user-images.githubusercontent.com/79532281/144609682-b6d0f5e8-b15b-4c0c-9aff-d8c85f16857c.png)

 A video at the end of the page shows BJJ highlights and shows the user what BJJ is about.
-This will provide a positive experience for the user and encourage them to sign up.
+This will show the benefits training BJJ can have and encourage the user to get in contact.

 ![video](https://user-images.githubusercontent.com/79532281/144610074-06eaa031-e74d-40b9-9a42-43cb03b03f6b.png)